Portland, Oregon, pulls out of FBI terrorism task force, following San Francisco's lead

 In a statement, FBI officials in Oregon said they understand the community's frustration, and that their mission will remain unaffected.

 "The FBI's mission is to protect the American people and uphold the Constitution.
-With the withdrawal of the city of Portland from the Joint Terrorism Task Force, that mission doesn't change," Cannon said.
+With the withdrawal of the city of Portland from the Joint Terrorism Task Force, that mission doesn't change," Cannon, the FBI's top agent in Oregon, said.

 COPS SAY SAN FRANCISCO'S JTTF PULLOUT IS DANGEROUS